redsanket/spark/external/oozie/guide/cookbook.rst

 Java Action Printing a List of Dates
 ------------------------------------

 The example below prints a list of dates, based on the given start date, end date, and frequency.
 The *end date* is not included.

 #.
-Define a java action in your ``workflow.xml``.
+Define a Java action in your ``workflow.xml``.

 .. code-block:: xml